AWS Spot Instances¶

 Unlike on-demand instances, the market price of a spot instance varies.
 Once the spot instance has been created, the hourly cost to run that instance is constant, but if you try to create another spot instance, the price may have changed.
 The spot price is typically around 70% less than the on-demand price (see AWS’s spot advisor for up-to-date information), but it can technically rise as high as the on-demand price.

-Determined may not be creating spot instances when you expect it to.
-If this is preventing
+not be creating spot instances when you expect it to.
+If this is

 reductions when using V100s, without specifying a